Ultrasound-Guided Breast Biopsy

 This information explains what to expect during your ultrasound-guided breast biopsy.

-A breast biopsy is a procedure done to take samples of tissue or cells from your breast to check it for cancer.
+A breast biopsy is a procedure that takes tissue samples from your breast to check for cancer.

-First, you will have an ultrasound done to find the exact area of your breast to biopsy.
-An ultrasound uses sound waves to produce an image of the inside of your body.
+First, you will have an ultrasound to find the exact area of your breast to biopsy.
+An ultrasound is an imaging test.
+It uses sound waves to create pictures of the inside of your body.

-Once your radiologist (doctor who specializes in image-guided procedures) finds the area to biopsy, they will guide a thin needle into your breast.
-They will remove a sample of tissue or cells.
-The sample is then checked for cancer.
+Once your radiologist finds the area to biopsy, they will guide a thin needle into your breast.
+They will use the needle to take out tissue samples.
+The samples are then sent to a lab and checked for cancer.

 Things to remember

-• You may eat and drink as usual on the day of your procedure.
+• You can eat and drink like you normally do on the day of your procedure.

-• You may shower the day of your procedure.
+• You can shower the day of your procedure.

-• Don’t put on any lotion, powder, or deodorant.
+• Do not put on any lotion, cream, powder, perfume, cologne, or deodorant.

-• If you’re female, bring a tight-fitting bra to wear after your biopsy to support the biopsy site on your breast and make you more comfortable.
+• If you wear a bra, bring a tight-fitting bra to wear after your biopsy.
+This will support the biopsy site on your breast and make you more comfortable.

 What to expect

-Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
+Once you arrive at the hospital, many staff members will ask you to say and spell your name and birth date.
 This is for your safety.
-People with the same or similar names may be having procedures on the same day.
+People with the same or a similar name may be having procedures on the same day.

-You may be asked to change into a hospital gown and remove any necklaces, chains, and earrings you’re wearing.
+You may be asked to change into a hospital gown and take off any jewelry you’re wearing.

-After the area is numb, your radiologist will make a small incision (surgical cut) in your breast and insert a thin needle.
-They will remove samples of tissue or cells.
-The samples will be sent to the Pathology Department to check it for cancer.
+After the area is numb, your radiologist will make a small incision (surgical cut) in your breast.
+Then, they will put a thin needle into the incision.
+They will use the needle to take out tissue samples.
+The samples will be sent to the pathology department and checked for cancer.

-Your radiologist will leave a small marker at the area of your incision to help your doctor see where you had your biopsy.
-You won’t be able to feel this marker.
-Your radiologist will then put Steri-Strips (thin pieces of paper tape) over your incision.
+Your radiologist will leave a small marker at the area of your incision.
+The marker will help your doctor see where you had your biopsy.
+You will not be able to feel this marker.
+Your radiologist will then put Steri-Strips (thin pieces of surgical tape) over your incision.

 Your procedure will take about 1 hour.

-• After your procedure, you will have your post-biopsy mammogram to make sure the marker is in the right place.
+• Right after your procedure, you will have a mammogram to make sure the marker is in the right place.
+A mammogram is an imaging test that takes X-ray pictures of your breast.
 After your mammogram, your technologist will place a bandage over the Steri-Strips.

-• Your nurse will give you the resource Caring for Yourself After Your Image-Guided Breast Biopsy for instructions on how to care for your biopsy site.
+• Your technologist or nurse will give you the resource Caring for Yourself After Your Image-Guided Breast Biopsy.
+It has instructions on how to care for your biopsy site.

 • Your radiologist will call you with your biopsy results in 3 to 5 business days (Monday through Friday).
 They will also send a report to your doctor.
 Your doctor will use the results of your biopsy to help plan your care.

-If you have questions after , during the weekend, or on a holiday, call 212-639-2000 and ask for the Radiology Body fellow on call.
+If you have questions or concerns after , during the weekend, or on a holiday, call 212-639-2000.
+Ask for the Radiology Body fellow on call.

 Last Updated